GoogleChrome/web.dev/src/site/content/en/identity/passkey-google-ux/index.md

 We are still in the early days of passkeys, so when designing the user experience keep a few principles in mind:

-* Introduce passkeys when it's relevant to the user
+* Introduce passkeys when it's relevant to the user.
-* Highlight the benefits of passkeys
+* Highlight the benefits of passkeys.
-* Use opportunities to build familiarity the concept of passkeys
+* Use opportunities to build familiarity the concept of passkeys.
-* Position passkeys as an alternative to passwords and not a replacement
+* Position passkeys as an alternative to passwords and not a replacement.

 The choices we made for passkeys for Google Accounts were informed by best practices and internal research and we'll continue to evolve the user experience